EpochModTeam/DayZ-Epoch/SQF/dayz_code/Configs/CfgLoot/README.txt

-To use DZE_MissionLootTable = true; copy this CfgLoot folder to your mission.
+To customize the loot tables copy this CfgLoot folder to your mission.

-Then in description.ext add at the top:
+Then in description.ext replace this line:
+#include "\z\addons\dayz_code\Configs\CfgLoot\CfgLoot.hpp"
+with this:
 #include "CfgLoot\CfgLoot.hpp"